gdlc/EPI809/HW.md

   **3.2.** Using the fitted model report an ANOVA Table (Hint: apply the `anova()` function to the model fitted to obtain your answer in 3.1).
 Your results should match those in Table 11.3 of the textbook.

   **3.3.** Using R reproduce the plot of Figure 11.1

+## HW2: Multiple Linear Regression

+Due Feb 14th in D2L

+In the HW you will use the [gout](https://github.com/gdlc/EPI809/blob/master/gout.txt) data set available in our github repository.

+**1. Preliminary, descriptive analysis**

+Present:
+- A histogram of serum urate and one of log-serum urate.
+- Boxplots of log-urate versus sex and race.
+- Scatter plot of log-urate versus age.

+Summarize your findings.

+**2. Regression analysis**

+2.1.
+The goal is to study the effect of sex, race and age on serum urate.
+Would you recommend using serum urate or log-urate as response?
+Justify

+2.2.
+Regress urate (or log-urate if you decided to use the transformation) on sex, race and age using a multiple regression model, and conduct an F test to evaluate whether some of the factors/covariates have an effect on the response.
+Summarize your conclusions.

+2.3.
+If you find that at least one factor/covariate had a non-null effect, test individual factors and summarize your findings (hint: for 1-df test you can use the t-test, which will yield results equivalent to the 1-DF F-test).

+**3. Testing long and short regression**

+A researcher wants to test whether race and sex have an effect after accounting for differences in the response (either urate or log-urate) attributable to age.

+3.1.
+Describe the null and alternative hypothesis involved 3.2.
+Implement the test
+3.3.
+Summarize your results

+**4. Diagnostics**

+Present diagnostic analysis for the long regression y~sex+race+age, where y is either serum urate or log-urate.
+Summarize your findings.

+**5. Consider expanding the long regression of 2-4 to model sex-by-race interactions, sex-by-age and race-by-age interactions.**

+5.1.
+Present the null and alternative hypotheses that you plan to use to test the above interactions.
+5.2.
+Implement the test and present your results
+5.3.
+Summarize your findings